KindUz/movieCatalog/README.md

 #### beta url - https://kinduz.github.io/movieCatalog/

 This project was made to consolidate work with the API.
-The site is made on pure js, without the use of additional libraries and frameworks.
+The site is made on native js, without the use of additional libraries and frameworks.

 This project uses the unofficial API of Kinopoisk - https://kinopoiskapiunofficial.tech/